Exploring the World of Potato Salads

 There are so many different kinds of potato salad out there.
 With a mayonnaise dressing, oil and vinegar dressing, different ingredients.
 I’ve actually seen conversations becoming heated over which is the best potato salad.

 My mom’s potato salad used to be my all-time favorite.
-As I found out as an adult, it was made with a store-bought potato salad-sauce, pickle water, and some herbs and spices.
-We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad was somehow involving witchcraft.
+As I found out as an adult, it was made with a store-bought potato salad sauce, pickle water, and some herbs and spices.
+We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad was somehow involved witchcraft.
 It always looked like a task that took forever.
 And it was best to make way ahead of time, so it had time to become really tasty.

 When we had a barbeque last summer, I wanted to make a potato salad that was actually healthy, meaning low fat, and with minimally processed ingredients.
 I had an idea in mind for the dressing and it worked out great.